johnjago/awesome-theravada/README.md

 ## Monasteries

-- [Abhayagiri](https://www.abhayagiri.org) - Monastery in Redwood Valley, California that provides an environment in which individuals and families are given the opportunity to be in contact with the principles of the Buddha's teachings.
+- [Abhayagiri](https://www.abhayagiri.org) - Redwood Valley, California - Environment in which individuals and families are given the opportunity to be in contact with the principles of the Buddha's teachings.
+- [Amaravati](http://www.amaravati.org/) - Hertfordshire, England - Place of practice for monks and nuns in the Forest Tradition.
+- [Aruna Ratanagiri](https://ratanagiri.org.uk/) - Northumberland, England - Forest Tradition monastery headed by abbot Ajahn Munindo.
-- [Temple Forest Monastery](http://forestmonastery.org/) - In the small town of Temple, New Hampshire, this monastery offers a balance of wilderness, seclusion, and accessibility.
+- [Temple Forest Monastery](http://forestmonastery.org/) - Temple, New Hampshire - Balance of wilderness, seclusion, and accessibility.
-- [Wat Nong Pah Pong](http://watnongpahpong.org/indexe.php) - Forest monastery established by the Venerable Ajahn Chah and located in the province of Ubon Rachathani.
+- [Wat Nong Pah Pong](http://watnongpahpong.org/indexe.php) - Ubon Ratchathani, Thailand - Forest monastery established by the venerable Ajahn Chah.
-- [Wat Pah Nanachat](http://www.watpahnanachat.org/) - Buddhist monastery in Northeast Thailand where English-speakers can practice the simple lifestyle as taught by the Buddha.
+- [Wat Pah Nanachat](http://www.watpahnanachat.org/) - Ubon Ratchathani, Thailand - Where English-speakers can practice the simple lifestyle as taught by the Buddha.

 ## Organizations